Regression Basics For Financial Analysis

 3. Ability to communicate

 If you’ve visited the accountant and come back understanding nothing you are not alone.
-The FAA must necessarily have the ability to communicate the results and foresight in layman language.
+The FAA must necessarily have the ability to communicate the results and foresight in layman's language.

 While reporting skills are essential, taking it to superb levels the FA will need excellent presentation skills in Microsoft Excel and presentation suites.